How to Automate Your Accounts Receivable Process

 Since accounts receivable workflow automation is intrinsically linked to cash flow, it should be possible to get a ballpark estimate of long-term savings.
 We know, for example, that the right automation software can drop invoice processing costs by 80%.
 And businesses that invest in accounts receivable automation software get paid faster, too.
 Paystand customers can see up to a 60% decrease in Days Sales Outstanding (DSO).
 This means you can improve cash flow bottlenecks and your AP processes, too.

 Know that the time and effort you put into automating AR will deliver big returns.
 Just ask these Paystand customers:

 - Choozle decreased Days Sales Outstanding by ⅓ in 6 months

 - Elenteny Imports doubled invoice volume in a year with no new headcount

 - Covetrus dropped transaction fees by a whopping 98%

-Do you want to reduce overhead costs, eliminate transaction fees, and streamline collections?
-Schedule a free demo with one of our experts or call us anytime at 1-800-708-6413.
+Are you ready to join these innovative companies in reducing overhead costs, eliminating transaction fees, and streamlining collections?
+Schedule a free demo with one of our experts today.